gaitovrat/AI-102/build-multi-agent-solution/README.md

 # Prerequivistes
-In Azure you should create:
+In Foundry you should create:
-1. Azure Foundry.
+1. Azure Foundry Agent.

 # How to run
 ## Create virutla environment